wragge/dfat-documents-web/_volumes/volume-27-australia-and-the-united-kingdom-1960-1975/469-memorandum-douglas-home-for-cabinet-defence-and-oversea-policy-commlttee.md

 ---
+doc_date: '1973-07-16'
+doc_num: 469
+doc_order: 469
+naa_refs:
+- naa_barcode: 0
+  naa_control_symbol: ''
+  naa_series: ''
+  reference: '[UKNA: CAB/1/148/131]'
-title: "469 MEMORANDUM DOUGLAS-HOME FOR CABINET DEFENCE AND OVERSEA POLICY COMMlTTEE"
+title: MEMORANDUM DOUGLAS-HOME FOR CABINET DEFENCE AND OVERSEA POLICY COMMlTTEE
-volume: "Volume 27: Australia and the United Kingdom, 1960–1975"
+vol_full_title: 'Volume 27: Australia and the United Kingdom, 1960–1975'
-doc_id: 10336
 vol_id: 27
-doc_date: 1973-07-16
+vol_title: 'Volume 27: Australia and the United Kingdom, 1960–1975'
 ---

-# 469 MEMORANDUM DOUGLAS-HOME FOR CABINET DEFENCE AND OVERSEA POLICY COMMlTTEE

-UKNA: CAB/1/148/131

 London, 16 July 1973

 Confidential

  **Australia: States’ Petitions on Offshore Rights**

  _Background_

 1\.
 The division of sea-bed mining rights between the Australian Commonwealth and the Australian States has been a controversial issue in Australia for some years.
 A Sea and Submerged Lands Bill 1973, which would vest in the Commonwealth Government control over the sea-bed and over mineral deposits contained therein, was approved by the House of Representatives in May and will be considered by the Senate after Parliament reassembles in August.
 On 31 May, the States of Tasmania and Queensland delivered petitions to the Clerk to the Privy Council seeking a reference by The Queen to the Privy Council under Section 4 of the Judicial Committee Act 1833 of certain questions concerning the extent of those States’ jurisdiction over the sea-bed adjacent to their coast.
 This was supported by other States.
 The petitions have been referred to me for advice at the request of Buckingham Palace.